MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ms.author: v-kedow
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 09/09/2021
+ms.date: 09/10/2021
-ms.custom: e2e-hybrid
+ms.custom: "e2e-hybrid, contperf-fy22q1"
 ---

 # Azure Stack HCI solution overview

 > Applies to: Azure Stack HCI, version 20H2

-Azure Stack HCI is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid environment that combines on-premises infrastructure with cloud services.
-Azure hybrid services enhance the cluster with capabilities such as cloud-based monitoring, Site Recovery, and virtual machine (VM) backups, as well as a central view of all of your Azure Stack HCI deployments in the Azure portal.
-You can manage the cluster with your existing tools including Windows Admin Center and PowerShell.
+Azure Stack HCI is a hyperconverged infrastructure (HCI) cluster solution that hosts virtualized Windows and Linux workloads and their storage in a hybrid environment that combines on-premises infrastructure with Azure cloud services.

+Azure Stack HCI, version 20H2 is now [available for download](https://azure.microsoft.com/products/azure-stack/hci/hci-download/).
+You can either [purchase validated servers](https://hcicatalog.azurewebsites.net) from a Microsoft hardware partner with the Azure Stack HCI operating system pre-installed, or buy validated bare metal servers from an OEM and install the operating system yourself.

    > [!NOTE]
-   > Azure Stack HCI is intended as a virtualization host, so most apps and server roles must run inside of VMs.
+   > Azure Stack HCI is intended as a virtualization host, so most apps and server roles must run inside of virtual machines (VMs).
 Exceptions include Hyper-V, Network Controller, and other components required for Software Defined Networking (SDN) or for the management and health of hosted VMs.

-Azure Stack HCI, version 20H2 is now [available for download](https://azure.microsoft.com/products/azure-stack/hci/hci-download/).
-You can either [purchase validated servers](https://hcicatalog.azurewebsites.net) from a Microsoft hardware partner with the Azure Stack HCI operating system pre-installed, or buy validated bare metal servers from an OEM and install the operating system yourself.

 Azure Stack HCI is delivered as an Azure service and [billed to an Azure subscription](concepts/billing.md).
+Azure hybrid services enhance the cluster with capabilities such as cloud-based monitoring, Site Recovery, and VM backups, as well as a central view of all of your Azure Stack HCI deployments in the Azure portal.
+You can manage the cluster with your existing tools, including Windows Admin Center and PowerShell.

 ## Azure Stack HCI features and architecture